SCO meeting: Why is it a big deal for Pakistan? – DW – 10/14/2024

 Rising security concerns

-In the weeks leading up to the summit, Pakistani authorities cracked down on anti-government protests and dissent amid ongoing political unrest and militant violence.
+In the weeks leading up to the summit, the Pakistani authorities have cracked down on anti-government protests and dissent amid ongoing political unrest and militant violence.

-Authorities have deployed troops on the streets of the Pakistani capital, Islamabad, ahead of the summit, arrested hundreds of supporters of jailed opposition leader and former Prime Minister Imran Khan, and introduced new laws that restrict protests.
+Authorities have deployed troops on the streets of the capital Islamabad, arrested hundreds of supporters of jailed opposition leader and former Prime Minister Imran Khan, and introduced new laws that restrict protests.

 Michael Kugelman, a South Asia expert at the Washington-based Woodrow Wilson Center for Scholars, said that the summit was "a really big deal" for the Pakistani government.